jaogye/engineering-projects/README.md

 # AirFlow

-Implement an Airflow pipeline to the following.

-## Objective
-Develop a pipeline to process air quality data from OpenAQ and store the results in a database.
+This project implements an AirFlow pipeline to process air quality data from OpenAQ and store the results in a database.

-## Description
+## Requirements
 To evaluate the quality of living in some cities, we need to analyze the air quality.
 To do this, we can rely on a subset of the open dataset provided by OpenAQ.
 You are given a few datasets in ndjson format, which we expect you to process.
 You can find them [here](https://drive.google.com/file/d/1bH6BM7hrVI9ufuJ5GVGE7QPEwIJAM1xX/view?usp=sharing).

  We need to monitor the 24hr rolling average of the following measures for each city: